What are the new France travel restrictions and when do they start?

 They apply regardless of vaccination status.

 Only a “compelling reason” is permitted for travel from the UK to France.
-While French people will be able to travel, all holidays and business trips for British travellers are off until further notice.
+While French people will be able to travel, all holidays and business trips for British travellers – as well as most family visits –are off until further notice.

 What counts as a “compelling reason”?